Writing letters, reports, notes and other communications are important skills for business and personal life.

 - Solution/action/decision options with implications/effects/results, including financials and parameters inputs and outputs.

-- Recommendations and actions with input and outcomes values and costs, and if necessary return on investment.
+- Recommendations and actions with input and outcomes values and costs, and if the necessary return on investment.

 - Optional Bibliography and Acknowledgements.